The Semiclassical limit of $SU(3)$ Gauge Field Coherent States: Peakedness and Overlap Functions: Introduction

 This generalization, however, presents significant technical challenges.
 The $SU(3)$ group is of higher rank, with a more complex representation theory and a larger, 16-dimensional phase space $T^{*}SU(3)$.
 This complexity profoundly affects the structure of the heat kernel, the character formula and the analytical proofs of semiclassical properties.
 Besides, the matrix exponential functions for $SU(3)$ group elements are more complicated than those for $SU(2)$, making the computations of the overlap functions more challenging.

-In this paper, we overcome these challenges and construct the $SU(3)$ coherent states through the heat kernel complexifier method, and show that the $SU(3)$ coherent states also have the desired semiclassical properties, including the peakedness property and overlap property.
+In this paper, we overcome these challenges, construct the $SU(3)$ coherent states through the heat kernel complexifier method, and show that the $SU(3)$ coherent states also have the desired semiclassical properties, including the peakedness property and overlap property.
 This work provides the essential tool for future semiclassical analyses of the strong interaction coupled to gravity in a background-independent framework.
-The paper is structured as follows: Section 2 reviews Thiemann's formalism to construct diffeomorphism-covariant coherent states.
-Section 3 details the dimensions and characters of $SU(3)$ irreducible representations and construct the cohernt state through heat kernel complexifier method.
-Sections 4, 5, and 6 present the semiclassical analysis of the peakedness properties and overlap functions, respectively.
-Section 7 discusses physical implications and concludes the whole work.
+The paper is structured as follows: Section II reviews Thiemann's formalism to construct diffeomorphism-covariant coherent states.
+Section III details the dimensions and characters of $SU(3)$ irreducible representations and construct the coherent state through heat kernel complexifier method.
+Sections IV, V, and VI present the semiclassical analysis of the peakedness properties and overlap functions, respectively.
+Section VII discusses physical implications and concludes the whole work.